 Disbursements are normally divided equally between the two semesters.
-For complete details, contact the Financial Aid Office at RBC.
+Students will receive the higher of all awarded institutional scholarships (no stacking of these scholarships will be allowed).
+For complete details, contact the Financial Aid Office at MACU.

-- Alumni Dependent Scholarships.
-Awarded to children of alumni (defined as anyone who has passed one or more courses for college credit) from RBC or Eastern Christian College. - Barnabas Scholarships.
-Awarded to students for the purpose of encouraging them to pursue Bible college training for Christian service. - Bible Bowl Scholarships.
-Awards for Bible Bowl participants and tournament winners. - Christian Service Scholarships.
-Awarded to students who demonstrate great potential to fulfill the mission of the College. - International Scholarships.
-Awards for students from other countries who meet specific criteria. - Merit-Based Scholarships.
-A limited number of awards for students who demonstrate academic excellence. - Need-Based Scholarships.
-Awards made on the basis of financial need, in varying scholarship amounts. - Roanoke Bible College Foundation Scholarships.
-Annual awards from Roanoke's scholarship endowment, with varying eligibility criteria. - State/National Christian Convention Scholarships.
-Awards for winners of state and national Christian convention contests in preaching, music, and public speaking. - Senior Adult Scholarships.
-All students 55 and older will receive a scholarship equivalent to 40% of total tuition costs when payment in full is made on registration day. - Spouse Scholarships.
-For students married prior to their first enrollment at RBC; one spouse is awarded free tuition up to the number of hours his/her full-time spouse is paying. - Wallace-Eakes Scholarships.
+Alumni Dependent Scholarships.
+Awarded to children of alumni (defined as anyone who has passed one or more courses for college credit) from MACU or Eastern Christian College.

+Bible Bowl Scholarships.
+Awards for Bible Bowl participants and tournament winners.

+Graduate/Admission Counselor Scholarships.
+Awarded on the recommendation of an alumni or MACU admission counselor.
+Student must be full accept, take 15 credit hours per semester and maintain a minimum 2.5 term or cumulative GPA.

+International Scholarships.
+Awards for students from other countries who meet specific criteria.

+International Missionary Scholarships.
+Awards for immediate family members (dependents) of a United States family serving in an international setting who meet specific criteria.

+Merit-Based Scholarships.
+A limited number of awards for students who demonstrate academic excellence.

+Need-Based Scholarships.
+Awards made on the basis of financial need, in varying scholarship amounts

+Mid-Atlantic Christian University Foundation Scholarships.
+Annual awards from Mid-Atlantic Christian University's scholarship endowment, with varying eligibility criteria.

+State/National Christian Convention Scholarships.
+Awards for winners of state and national Christian convention contests in preaching, music, and public speaking.

+Senior Adult Scholarships.
+All students 55 and older will receive a scholarship equivalent to 40% of total tuition costs when payment in full is made on registration day.

+Spouse Scholarships.
+For students married prior to their first enrollment at MACU; one spouse is awarded free tuition up to the one half the number of hours his/her full-time spouse is paying.

+Wallace-Eakes Scholarships.
 Awarded to select students interested in pursuing training in the fields of ministry, missions, or counseling.